Highlights

 64

-About to dive into 'Darkman' tonight?
-Below, you’ll find platforms and services with rental, purchase, and subscription options, so you can pick what works best for you.
-In the US, you can currently rent, buy, or stream 'Darkman' via subscription on AMC Plus Apple TV Channel, AMC+, Microsoft Store, Apple TV Store, Spectrum On Demand, Google Play Movies, Prime Video, YouTube.
+Ready to press play on 'Darkman' at home?
+We’ve rounded up platforms and services with rental, purchase, and subscription options, so you can pick what works best for you.
+As of now in the US, 'Darkman' is available on AMC Plus Apple TV Channel, AMC+, Microsoft Store, Apple TV Store, Spectrum On Demand, Google Play Movies, Prime Video, YouTube to rent, buy, or stream with a subscription.

-Here are some helpful extras before you press play about the Universal Pictures, Renaissance Pictures action flick.
+Here are a few quick details to keep in mind about the Universal Pictures, Renaissance Pictures action flick.
 Darkman starring Liam Neeson, Frances McDormand, Colin Friels, Larry Drake has a R rating, a runtime of about 1 hr 35 min.
 The release date of the movie is August 24th, 1990.
-The movie received a user score of 64/100 on TMDb, which is informed by reviews from 1,478 real users.
+The movie received a user score of 64/100 on TMDb, which is informed by reviews from 1,501 real users.

-Looking for a quick synopsis?
+Need a quick rundown of the movie?
 Here's the plot: "Dr. Peyton Westlake is on the verge of realizing a major breakthrough in synthetic skin when his laboratory is destroyed by gangsters.
 Having been burned beyond recognition and forever altered by an experimental medical procedure, Westlake becomes known as Darkman, assuming alternate identities in his quest for revenge and a new life with a former love."

 'Darkman' Release Dates